pozil/sfdc-ui-lookup/README.md

-# Salesforce Lookup Component (Aura version)
+# Salesforce Lookup Component (Aura version, maintenance only)
-Lightning Web Component version is available [here](https://github.com/pozil/sfdc-ui-lookup-lwc).
+⚠️This Aura version is only maintained for bugs.
+New features are added to the [Lightning Web Component version](https://github.com/pozil/sfdc-ui-lookup-lwc).

 <p align="center">
     <img src="screenshots/lookup-animation.gif" alt="Lookup animation"/>